 Prokaryotic Cell Parts

 Unlike eukaryotic cells, prokaryotic cells have no distinct organelles bound by membranes.
 Instead, the many reactions the cell conducts happen within the cytoplasm of the cell.
 In fact, there are 2 main components that are present within all prokaryotic cells.

 The first is a cell membrane.
-This is a layer of phospholipid molecules which separate the inside of the cell from the outside.
-While not present in all prokaryotes, many secrete a cell wall, used to protect and house the cell in an extra layer of proteins and structural molecules.
+This is a layer of phospholipid molecules that separate the inside of the cell from the outside.
+While not present in all prokaryotes, many secrete a cell wall used to protect and house the cell in an extra layer of proteins and structural molecules.